josephdburdick/strapi/docs/3.x.x/guides/email.md

 This feature requires the Email plugin (installed by default).
 :::

-Thanks to the plugin `Email`, you can send email on your server or externals providers such as Sendgrid.
+Thanks to the plugin `Email`, you can send email on your server or external providers such as Sendgrid.

 ## Usage